Upcoming Training Programs

 The reading material and teaching material comprise various modules, materials and DVDs.
 There are 44 volumes of reading material on training Modules, 07 volumes of reading material on Trainer Development Programmes, 23 volumes of Books on important topics/schemes, Departmental and Functionary Manuals for about 54 Departments and 16 volumes of ILO Training modules.
 The Institute has developed 110 hours of DVD Films in various Administrative Rules and procedures etc. covering about 15 subjects/topics.

-The Institute used to have strong linkages with both the State level training institutes as well as National level organisations.
-Over the years, this linkage has weakened a little bit.
+The Institute has strong linkages with both the State level training institutes as well as National level organisations.
 Presently, the Institute has following linkages:

 1. Centre for Innovations in Public Systems (CIPS), ASCI, Hyderabad on a activity based collaboration, and